 I’m a huge fan of easy dishes that only have a couple or a few ingredients.
 Most of these are cake mix recipes that you can make in just a few minutes.

-All you need are a box of cake mix and one or two other things.
+All you need are a box of cake mix and one or two other things for any of these delicious recipes.
 Keep a variety of cake mixes in your pantry so that next time you need something quickly, you’re ready.

 Here are some easy-to-make 2 or 3 ingredient desserts: